timothymaxwellsummers/mvst-challenge/README.md

 - There is some data that the api doesn't provide -> could be scraped and added
 - Bug fixes 🐛
 - Implement GitHub itself ... haha ;)

+> Btw I really liked the challenge.
+I used primer/react and storybook for the first time which was a fun and interesting task. 🤓